Arenado's error helps Mets stun Cards 5-2 with 5 runs in 9th

 New York was down to its final strike when Mark Canha hit a grounder to third.
 Arenado, awarded a Gold Glove in each of his nine major league seasons, fielded the ball cleanly behind the bag but took his time making an off-balance throw to first.

 The ball sailed high for an error that allowed Eduardo Escobar to score from second, making it 2-1.
-Canha was credited — curiously — with an infield single.
+Canha was credited with an infield single.

 Jeff McNeil doubled, sending pinch-runner Travis Jankowski to third, and Smith hit a sharp one-hopper that was snagged by sprawling first baseman Paul Goldschmidt behind the bag.